Home/Blog Center/

 • For a USB-C to USB-C connection, simply connect the cable between your phone and the USB-C projector.

-• If using a USB-C to HDMI adapter, connect the USB-C end to your phone and the HDMI end to the projector.
-You may need a standard HDMI cable to complete this connection.
+• If using a USB-C to HDMI adapteror USB-C to VGA Adapter, connect the USB-C end to your phone and the HDMI or VGA end to the projector.
+You may need a standard HDMI cable or VGA cable to complete this connection.

 Step 4: Select the Correct Input on the Projector

 After the physical connection is established, turn on your projector and navigate to its settings.
-Look for the input source option and select 'USB' or 'HDMI' depending on your connection type.
+Look for the input source option and select 'USB', 'VGA' or 'HDMI' depending on your connection type.

 Step 5: Configure Your Android Phone